NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Studies have shown that massage therapy can be beneficial for cancer patients both during and following treatment.
 Massage therapy can counteract many of the negative physical and emotional symptoms of cancer and side effects of cancer treatment for patients.
 More and more cancer patients are interested in finding ways to enhance their conventional treatment with complementary therapy options, including massage therapy.

-To learn more information, read Charlotte Walker's chat where she answered questions related to massage therapy and pain management.
-Read her chat here: chat.
+To learn more information, read a transcript of our chat on massage therapy and pain management.